From Sega Retro

-The Sega-Vision (not to be confused with the handheld Sega Vision system) was a US television set created by Sega and was the company's first product meant for the home.
+The Sega-Vision was a US television set created by Sega and was the company's first product meant for the home.
 It was designed by Earl "Madman" Muntz in 1976, a businessman known for wacky television adverts and for coining the phrase "TV" in America.
-The Sega-Vision was notable for being significantly bigger than most TV sets at the time (featuring between 44" and 50" diagonal-inch screens and cabinets standing between five and six feet.)
-Sega used then-Los Angeles Dodgers' first baseman Steve Garvey to promote the television set in TV advertisements.
+Sega had acquired his company, Muntz Manufacturing, Inc., in June 1976, and is thought to have begun selling these units in 1977.

 Three models of Sega-Vision were produced: